Varendra University: Online admission

 The university facilitates online admission for the benefit of applicants from distant areas.

 Campus

-The permanent campus of Varendra University situated at Kharkhari Bypass,Rajshahi is under constraction.
+The permanent campus of Varendra University is situated at Chandrima, Paba, Rajshahi.

 Facilities

-Air-Conditioned classrooms with multimedia, broadband and Wi-Fi, UGC Digital Library, informative website, Education ERP, CCTV security system, generators and water filters.
+Air-conditioned classrooms with multimedia, broadband and Wi-Fi, UGC Digital Library, informative website, Education ERP, CCTV security system, generators, and water filters.

 Library

-Varendra University has five libraries enriched with around 7000 books.
-Students benefit through the library facilities and have the option to finish their assignments/coursework with help from the books in the library.

-Future permanent campus

-A future permanent campus will be on 18 acres of land at Kharkhari, Paba Upazila (adjacent to Rajshahi City).
+Varendra University now has one central library located at the main campus, replacing the previous five.
+This modern, expanded facility holds around 7,000 books and provides students with the resources needed to complete assignments and coursework effectively.

+Board of trustees

 Extra-curricular activities

 Study tours, seminars, debates and contests, participation in national and international, competitions, career center, parents' day, social awareness activities for deprived people, observance of national days and celebrations, picnic, indoor/outdoor games, cultural program.